CARE INSTRUCTIONS FOR YOUR NEW IMPERIAL SHIH TZU PUPPY

 House Breaking and Crate Training:

 We highly recommend Crate Training your puppy.
 This serves several purposes.
 It helps in the house breaking process and it keeps them safe and secure while they are not being supervised.
 A puppy is usually capable of holding their bladders and bowels through the night at about 12 weeks old.
 Until then, it is good to get your puppy used to their crates by putting them in the crate for short periods of time, first 10 or 15 minutes, then 30, then an hour and so on.
-We have a medium size crate inside of 2 Iris Puppy Pens that are linked together to make a bigger enclosure.
-This is where the puppies sleep after weaning.
-This gets them used to a crate before they go to their new homes, even though they generally aren't locked in.
 They learn to love their crates and will willingly go in them to sleep even with the door open if they have access to them.
 A crate should only be big enough for them to comfortably stand and turn around in and stretch out.
 You can buy them slightly larger to allow for room to grow but too big and your puppy will just sleep on one side and do his business on the other.
 During the day when your puppy is sleeping, they should be in their crates and when they wake up, take them strait to the place that you want them to do their business weather it be a pad or outdoors.
 Tell them go potty or what ever term you want to use.
 This gets them used to going on command so you don't have to spend time out in the cold while they figure out what they are out there for.
 Once they have finished bring them indoors for play or to eat or drink.
 Supervise your puppy during play and when he gets tired, take him out again to see if he can go then put him back in his crate to sleep.
 Repeat the process when he wakes.
 Puppies usually have to go shortly after eating as well so that is also a good time to take them out.

 Weather you want to keep your puppy in full coat throughout his/her life or you want to give him/her a cute little cute there are some basic grooming requirements that you can do at home and special attention must be paid to certain areas.